-Your child’s medical team (doctor, nurse, and pharmacist) will decide which pain medicine will be put in a cassette or bag and attached to the PCA pump.
+Your child’s care team (doctor, nurse, and pharmacist) will decide which pain medicine will be put in a cassette or bag and attached to the PCA pump.
 The tubing from the PCA pump will be attached to your child’s IV line.
 The pain medicine is usually morphine, hydromorphone (Dilaudid®), or fentanyl.
 These medicines are all opioids (narcotics) that are also used in other forms, such as pills, for managing pain.
-The amount of pain medicine your child receives (dosages) will be based on his body size, age, overall medical condition, the type of pain he is having, and how much pain he is having.
-The medical team will decide these dosages for the PCA pump, which are called “pump settings.”
+The amount of pain medicine your child receives (dosages) will be based on body size, age, overall medical condition, the type of pain, and how much pain.
+The care team will decide these dosages for the PCA pump, which are called “pump settings.”

-When your child has pain and presses the button, the pump will give a set amount of medicine, called a “bolus dose” or “boost” through his IV line.
-By allowing your child to push the button, he can have smaller, more frequent doses of pain medicine to control his pain with less risk of becoming too sleepy and slowing his breathing rate.
+When your child has pain and presses the button, the pump will give a set amount of medicine, called a “bolus dose” or “boost” through the IV line.
+By pushing the button, your child can have smaller, more frequent doses of pain medicine to control pain with less risk of becoming too sleepy and slowing the breathing rate.

-The computer program in the pump has a timer, called a “lock out” to prevent your child from giving the boosts too often.
-Even if he pushes the button before this time period ends, the pump will not give the boost.
-The pump will only give the amount your team has prescribed and only as often as prescribed.
-If the button is pushed more often than the timer allows, the boost of medicine will not be dispensed.
+The computer program in the pump has a timer, called a “lock out” to prevent your child from giving the boosts more often than prescribed.
+Even if your child pushes the button before this time period ends, the pump will not give the boost.
 The boost will only be given if your child pushes the button after enough time has gone by since the last dose.

-The pump will store information about how much pain medicine your child receives as well as how many times he pushes the button, even if the lock out time prevents the pump from giving a boost.
-Therefore, it is important for your child to push the button only if he needs the pain medicine.
-He should not test the button to see if it works or otherwise play with the pump.
+The pump will store information about how much pain medicine your child receives as well as how many times the button is pushed, even if the lock out time prevents the pump from giving a boost.
+Therefore, it is important for your child to push the button only if pain medicine is needed.
+Your child should not test the button to see if it works or otherwise play with the pump.
 Do not change the pump settings or give any dose other than the programmed boost dose at any time.
 Only health care providers may change the pump settings.